joeynimu/js-api-client/README.md

 # Recombee API Client

 ## Important: This is a fork form the original Recombee client.
-I waanted to use this with Gatsby and I need the package.json to include the main field as opposed to the browser field.
+I wanted to use this with Gatsby and I need the package.json to include the main field as opposed to the browser field.
 Everything else is from the origian client.
 See links below.

 A javascript library for easy use of the [Recombee](https://www.recombee.com/) recommendation API.